Updated July 2026

 Important: Roadmap timelines are estimates and subject to change.
 Kaspa is developed by a distributed team of contributors — there is no central company making promises.
 Development pace depends on contributor availability, funding, and technical challenges encountered.

-Last updated: June 2026.
+Last updated: July 2026.
 Roadmap milestones and dates are subject to change.
 Follow Kaspa's official communication channels for the most current development updates.

 ← Back to Kaspa Guide Home